C# Exercise: 19 Greatest of three numbers

 Multiples

-Create a C# program to display on the screen the numbers from 1 to 500 that are multiples of both 3 and 5.
-(Hint: Use the modulo operator to check for...
+Write a C# program to display on the screen the numbers from 1 to 500 that are multiples of both 3 and 5.
+(Hint: Use the modulo operator to check for ...

 Number repeated